mundyreimer/lindenmayer_systems/README.md

 ## Sources:

-For a beginner's tutorial on how to use `Turtle` in Python, [see here](https://realpython.com/beginners-guide-python-turtle/).
+[See here](https://realpython.com/beginners-guide-python-turtle/) for a beginner's tutorial on how to use `Turtle` in Python.